 Orientation will cover topics such as:

-and that is all part of the learning process.
-It is also important to note that you
+it is all part of the learning process.
+It is also important to note that you are

 every transition below, and you may stay in one transition for a while!
 There is no

-Let’s talk about what these cultural transitions mean so that you can be prepared if you encounter them during your study abroad program.
+Let’s talk about what these cultural transitions mean so that you can be prepared if you encounter them during your study abroad or away program.

 Culture Surprise: This typically happens early on in your study abroad experience when you become aware of new, exciting differences in the culture.
 Although this can be energizing at first, it can lead to overstimulation and fatigue.

 Culture Exploration: This is when you intentionally begin learning about and exploring the new culture you are in (food, people, history, language, etc.)!
 This may include discovering elements of the culture you like, and others you might not agree with.